robin-hartmann/viSTL/README.md

 ### 🚀 Getting Started

-#### Installing the requirements
+#### Installing the dependencies

 The project uses `pipenv` as the package and virtual environment manager.
-All the dependencies and used packages are declared in `Pipfile`.
-You can either let PyCharm do it or you can do it manually with any Terminal:
+All the dependencies are declared in `Pipfile`.
+You can either let PyCharm install them or you can do it manually with any Terminal:

 - PyCharm
   - PyCharm should automatically show appropriate notifications in a small yellow bar above the editor, where you just need to select the following options: